MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/working-with-visual-cpp-code.md

 -   Ensure that Class Designer supports the type that you entered.
 See [Limitations for C++ Code Elements](#limitations).

 -   Try to resolve the type.
 The type might be in a project or assembly that is not referenced from the project that contains the class diagram.
 To correct this error, add a reference to the project or assembly that contains the type.
-For more information, see [Managing references in a project](managing-references-in-a-project.md).
+For more information, see [Managing references in a project](../managing-references-in-a-project.md).

--   Try to resolve the type.
-The type might be in a project or assembly that is not referenced from the project that contains the class diagram.
-To correct this error, add a reference to the project or assembly that contains the type.
-For more information, see [Managing references in a project](managing-references-in-a-project.md).

 -   Ensure that the type is in the correct scope so that Class Designer can locate it.
 Make sure that the code is not missing a `using`, `imports`, or `#include` statement.
 Also make sure that you have not moved the type (or a related type) out of the namespace in which it was originally located.

 ### Troubleshooting Other Error Messages